averywald/twitterBot/README.md

 - `package.json` specifies node execution and dependencies
     - running `npm start` to start the bot will call `build.sh`, as listed under the `"start"` object property
+- `build.sh` will transpile typescript modules and run the bot, all rolled into one